DO YOU KNOW YOURSELF?

 Evolutionary biologist David Haig defined individual organisms as –social selves– collective entities, made up of genomic constitutions, with non-identical evolutionary interests.

-Richard Dawkins think of the body as a colony of genes, and the cell as a convenient working unit for the chemical industries of the genes.
+Richard Dawkins thinks of the body as a colony of genes, and the cell as a convenient working unit for the chemical industries of these genes.

 While on her part, Lynn Margulis thought of the individual as a colony of collaborating bacterial genes.